Where does photosynthesis take place?

 Nucleus: this contains genetic make (the DNA), which controls the activities of the cell.

 Chlorophyll absorbs the light energy needed to make photosynthesis happen.
-It is important to note that not all the colour wavelengths of light are absorbed.
+It is important to note that not all the color wavelengths of light are absorbed.
 Plants mostly absorb red and blue wavelengths — they do not absorb light from the green range.